This article examines what kind of smoking can break your intermittent fast, from cigarettes to vaping to marijuana.

 Accordingly, a study has found that smoking acutely increases blood pressure and pulse rate in smokers and non-smokers (Frati et al. 199613).

 The basal metabolic rate accounts for about 95% of daily energy expenditure in an average person.
 That includes essential organ and body functions necessary for survival:

 - Kidney function

-Thus, the increased energy expenditure due to increased cardiovascular stress could cause the lower body weight of smokers.
+Thus, the increased energy expenditure due to increased cardiovascular stress could cause lower body weight in smokers.
 For this reason, people might also gain weight after they quit smoking, which lowers their basal metabolic rate.

-Last but not least, there is a standard theory that smoking might curb appetite due to increased dopamine release (Brody et al. 200914).
+Last, a standard theory is that smoking might curb appetite due to increased dopamine release (Brody et al. 200914).

 Since the neurotransmitter provides the same reward effect as sweets in the brain, it could reduce cravings.
 However, this theory has not been proven true in studies to date (Perkins et al. 199415).